Your Guide to Moving to San Francisco

 What’s the population of San Francisco?

-San Francisco’s population was 883,305 as of the census count in 2018, making it 15th among the most populous U.S. cities.
-There’s a pretty equal amount of men and women in the city, and the median age is 38.
-If you want somewhere with a thriving dating culture, you’ll find it in San Francisco where 58% of city dwellers are single.
+San Francisco’s population is about 805,000, making it one of the most populous U.S. cities.
+There’s an almost equal amount of men and women in the city, and the median age is 38.
+If you want somewhere with a thriving dating culture, you’ll find it in San Francisco, where 58% of city dwellers are single.

 Considered a top choice for young professionals and the highly educated, San Francisco boasts a whopping 60% of residents with a bachelor’s degree or higher — twice the national average.
 And reflecting San Francisco’s long historical ties to the far east, there’s a large population of residents with Asian descent.